Sweet Dog

 3. Carter & HallCooling methods: cold water is safe and faster, tepid water delays cooling (2024)

-4. Bruchim et al.Heat stroke in dogs: clinical review and delayed organ damage (24 to 48 h, sometimes 3 to 5 days) (2017)
+4. Bruchim et al.Heat stroke in dogs: clinical review and delayed organ damage (24 to 48 hours, sometimes 3 to 5 days) (2017)

-5. Royal Veterinary College / Vet-COT"Cool first, transport second": cool before transporting
+5. Royal Veterinary College / Vet-COT"Cool first, transport second": cool the dog before you move him

 Frequently asked questions